InfinitePower563/Sticky-Notes/README.md

-# Sticky-Notes
+# Sticky Notes
-Sticky note program
+Sticky Notes is a sticky note application that you can use to keep sticky notes virtually.